Updated: August 12th,2014

 Videos about the shapes

 You can find all our videos via our graphicxtras channel on youtube.
-You can find out how to mottle shapes, how to distort the designs, combine with text, load the designs, use as paths, use as shape layers, how to re-color, how to combine the designs into patterns and much more.
-If you would like to see a video about the arc designs, please contact us and I will try and create a video or two or three on the subject in Adobe PS CC 2014 or perhaps earlier (I don't have all the versions of PS active)
+You can find out how to mottle shapes, how to distort them, combine with text, load them, use as paths, use as shape layers, how to re-color, how to combine them into patterns and much more.
+If you would like to see a video about the arcs, please contact us and I will try and create a video or two or three on the subject in Adobe PS CC 2014 or perhaps earlier (I don't have all the versions of PS active)

-A quick guide to creating a vector layer mottled arc design in Adobe PS CC 2014 using the subtract features
+A quick guide to creating a vector layer mottled arcs in Adobe PS CC 2014 using the subtract features

 Cookie cutter and Elements 12 11 etc

 The arc custom shapes can be used as normal shapes in Elements but they can also be used as cookie cutters as well.
-Select the cookie cutter tool and then you will see the various options on the top options bar such as the design (which can be any of the vector CSH) as well as feathering and also crop (which will crop the entire document to the size of the vector graphic).
-If the crop is not set to "on" then the design is just placed in the original location (feathered or not) with the full document and all the image outside of the cookie cutter removed.
-While applying the cookie cutter in PSE, you can constrain the proportions as well as rotate and scale and shear.
-Once you have the cookie cutter shape, you can always re-apply another cookie cutter to chop even more away from the design.
+Select the cookie cutter tool and then you will see the various options on the top options bar such as the path (which can be any of the vector CSH) as well as feathering and also crop (which will crop the entire document to the size of the vector graphic).
+If the crop is not set to "on" then the graphic is just placed in the original location (feathered or not) with the full document and all the image outside of the cookie cutter removed.
+While applying the cookie cutter in PSE, you can constrain the proportions as well as rotate / scale / shear.
+Once you have the cookie cutter shape, you can always re-apply another to chop even more away.
 You can use the end result as a wonderful source for strokes as well as patterns.
-You can also apply visual effects to the cookie cutter design.
-If you want to have the original image as well as cookie cutter shape then before using the tool, simply duplicate the layer as many times as you wish and use the cookie cutter design on those (in different locations if you wish) and you can then also combine those multiple cut layers using blending modes such as difference to create some truly stunning designs.
-There are many videos on my youtube channel giving some uses for the cookie cutter
+You can also apply visual effects to the cookie cutter graphic.
+If you want to have the original image as well as cookie cutter shape then before using the tool, simply duplicate the layer as many times as you wish and use the cookie cutter on those (in different locations if you wish) and you can then also combine those multiple cut layers using blending modes such as difference and darken etc. There are many videos on my youtube channel giving some uses for the cookie cutter

 Shapes as layers, pixels etc